14 Venture Capital Firms Seeking SaaS Startups

 Image of Work-Bench- Top VCs in SaaS

-Work-Bench is a New York-based venture capital firm that concentrates on seed-stage investments in enterprise software companies.
-They are known for backing businesses that build technology for other businesses.
+Work-Bench is a New York-based venture capital firm that concentrates on seed-stage enterprise software companies.
+They are deeply rooted in the city's tech ecosystem, providing early backing for B2B startups.

 • Industries of focus: Enterprise Software, B2B, SaaS, Financial Services